equitypay/eqpay/README.md

 3. The Decentralized Governance Protocol is completely implemented and functional, which allows certain network parameters to be modified without a fork or other network disruption.
 This currently controls parameters like block size, gas prices, etc.
 4. Uses the UTXO transaction model and is compatible with Bitcoin, allowing for existing tooling and workflows to be used with EqPay.
 This allows for the infamous SPV protocol to be used which is ideal for light wallets on mobile phones and IoT devices.

-Note: EqPay Core is considered beta software.
+Note: EquityPay Core is considered beta software.
 We make no warranties or guarantees of its security or stability.

 EqPay Documentation and Usage Resources
 ---------------